decebals/ff2j/README.md

     }

 The methods beforeFirstEntity() and afterLastEntity() are callback methods.
-Log2j will call these methods one time at the start/end of log parsing.
+FF2J will call these methods one time at the start/end of flat file parsing.
 For example you can start a database transaction, clear an entity table in beforeFirstEntity() and commit the database transaction in afterLastEntity().

 In the example above my `DownloadHandler` init count variable to zero in beforeFirstEntity(), prints all download objects to _System.out_ in handleEntity() and prints a count with download entities in afterLastEntity().